crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ---
-id: user_guide
+id: install
-title: User Guide
+title: Installation
-sidebar_position: 4
+sidebar_position: 2
 ---

 The AppSec installation and configuration are pretty straightforward.